On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Towards safe and interpretable RNN for dynamical systems modeling

 Many complex processes can be decomposed in sparsely-connected subsystems, i.e. subsystems whose dynamics are directly influenced only by the neighboring ones.
-When the overall system's structure is known, and those coupling variables that describe the subsystems' mutual influences are measured, a RNN can be designed and trained mimicking the architecture of the plant \cite{wu2019machine}.
-Leveraging this knowledge of the system allows one to obtain not only a model which is more reliable, but also less prone to overfitting.
-This is typically achieved with a significantly faster convergence rate of the training procedure.
+When the overall system's structure is known, and those coupling variables that describe the subsystems' mutual influences are measured, a RNN can be designed and trained mimicking the architecture of the plant.
+Thus, non-physical input-output connections are ruled out by adopting sparsely-connected RNN, see e.g. \cite{wu2020process, alhajeri2022process}.
+Leveraging this knowledge of the system structure allows one to obtain not only a model that is more reliable, but also less prone to overfitting.
+This is typically achieved with a significantly faster convergence rate of the training procedure \cite{alhajeri2022process}.
 A numerical example of application of the above approaches is described in Section \ref{sec:example_physics}.